dullhunk/book/careers-lab/cvapps/cv-bugs.md

 > DISCLAIMER: If you ask three people what they think of your CV, you will get three different and probably contradictory opinions.
 CV's are a very subjective thing.
 The advice below is based on common sense, experience and ongoing conversations with members of our [industry club](http://www.cs.manchester.ac.uk/industry/club/).
 What makes a good CV will depend on the personal preferences and prejudices of whoever is reading it.
 There are some general rules, which are described below.

-While reading this, it is important to remember that the purpose of a CV is to get an interview, not a job.
+While reading this, it is important to remember that the **purpose of a CV is to get an interview, not a job**.

 **Table of Contents**